giampa-code/housing_price_kaggle/README.md

 A significant improvement was acomplished using the alogorithm that everybody uses for the competition (XGBoost).
 (MAE=~18k).

 With FE v2 (that includes some extra preprocessing and powers of the 15 MRF), significant improvement was acomplished.
-With Regularized LR kaggle MAE = 14440 and for XGBoost MAE = 14849.
-With this submission I achieved the 518th place, inside the 2% best submissions.
+With Regularized LR kaggle MAE = 14288 and for XGBoost MAE = 14849.
+With this submission I achieved the 491th place, inside the 1.5% best submissions.

 It was shown that optimizing the regularization parameter for the R2 score of the cross validation set was not the best option.
 Increasing the regularization, hence lowering the variance, showed better results in the Kaggle test set.

-I will add a 0.5 power and include more MRFs.
+todo: I will add a 0.5 power and include more MRFs.
 This approximation did not give better results, indeed, the result went worse.

-In next steps, I want to research about different algorithms and how to implement them in this competition.
+todo: In next steps, I want to research about different algorithms and how to implement them in this competition.
 Also, using kfoldin may be usefull with the train set, it was shown that the accuracy varies with the random_state used in the split_data func.

+todo: use something like sklearn.pipeline.Pipeline Refer.
+It helps you bundle all your transformations into a single object so you wouldn't miss a transformation by mistake.
+Also keeps your code clean!